Furious Flower Poetry Center: Furious Flower: Regenerating the Black Poetic Tradition

 The second conference by the FFPC was held on September 22–25, 2004.
 This conference was held ten years after the first.
 Dr. Joanne Gabbin dedicated the conference to Amiri Baraka and Sonia Sanchez, architects of the Black Arts Movement.
 More than 50 poets and scholars shared their work and spoke on Black poetry.
 After this conference, James Madison established the Furious Flower Poetry Center and Gabbin became the executive director.

 Seeding the Future of African American Poetry

 The third conference held by FFPC was September 24–27, 2014, at James Madison.
 The FFPC dedicated the conference to Rita Dove.
 The conference also recognized literary trailblazers Toi Derricotte, Michael Harper, Yusef Komunyakaa, Marilyn Nelson, Ishmael Reed, and Quincy Troupe with Lifetime Achievement Awards.

 More than 300 scholars traveled to JMU's campus to attend the FFPC's third conference, consisting of concerts, readings, gallery receptions, panels, and group discussions.
-The university was also very involved in the event, contributing more than ⅓ of the budget.
+The university was also very involved in the event, contributing more than a third of the budget.
 In addition to financial resources, many students, teachers and faculty members devoted their time to the event.